Claudio Ranieri sacked nine months after Premier League title

 Fluminese - Campeonato Brasileiro Série A, 2013

+Ranieri was awarded The Best FIFA Men's Coach award last month for leading the Foxes to the title.
+Three weeks before his sacking, the club released a statement declaring its "unwavering support" for the 65-year-old Italian.

-"This has been the most difficult decision we have had to make in nearly seven years since (Thailand-based) King Power took ownership of Leicester City," the club's vice chairman, Aiyawatt Srivaddhanaprabha, said.
+"This has been the most difficult decision we have had to make in nearly seven years since (Thailand-based) King Power took ownership of Leicester City," the club's vice chairman, Aiyawatt Srivaddhanaprabha, said Thursday.

 "But we are duty-bound to put the Club's long-term interests above all sense of personal sentiment, no matter how strong that might be."